Tired of Reading? Please listen to the blog

 - Proximity to India

-- Ukraine has European roots and widely considered to be the closest European medical studies experience for students with a tight budget
+- Ukraine has European roots and is widely considered to be the closest European medical studies experience for students with a tight budget

 - Ukraine follows a 5.8-year course duration